adaumhenrique/ultra-light-social-share-buttons/readme.txt

 Default: Top

+**Show Buttons on:**
+Choose in which template pages you want to display the social share buttons

+* Posts: Adds the social buttons on single posts.
+* Blog Loop: Adds the social buttons on each post of the blog loop.
+* Pages: Adds the social buttons on pages.

 **Disable / Enable Social Buttons**
 Choose which social share buttons you want to display on your blog posts